bestimmaa/raspberry-pi-internet-radio/README.md

 ### Flashing the DPF

 To enable the DPF to work with lcd4linux a custom firmware is needed.
+You can find the firmware and flashing tools at the [dpf-ax](http://sourceforge.net/projects/dpf-ax/files/?source=navbar) project page.

 ### Compiling lcd4linux with DPF and Python plugin

-Lcd4linux is a tool to control lcd displays connected to the computer.
-Plugins provide additonal functionality, using a DPF and accessing Python modules in this case.
+Lcd4linux is a tool to control LCD displays connected to the computer.
+A plugin system allows the additon of feautures.
+We use the *DPF* plugin to access a DPF and the *Python* plugin to call python modules from lcd4linux.

 ## Cheat Sheet